liyizhou/charter/README.md

 ECN-enabled).
 Also, multipath forwarding will not be specifically addressed.

+The selection of the segments to be optimized and the nodes that will run LOOPS optimization is deployment-specific and is out of scope;
+the assumption is that this will be performed as part of the network configuration, which can also supply further parameters controlling LOOPS.

 The functions to be addressed by LOOPS include:

-* Local recovery.
-Packet losses on the path segments are recovered autonomously, removing the need to burden the entire end-to-end path with the recovery, and decreasing the latency by which these recoveries can be effected.
-The protocol will be designed so that local recovery can be based on forward error correction (FEC) and/or (non-persistent) retransmission; the initial focus will be on retransmission, but at least one FEC scheme will be included in order to exercise the protocol mechanisms for selecting FEC and a specific FEC scheme.
+* Local recovery:  Packet losses on the path segments are recovered autonomously, removing the need to burden the entire end-to-end path with the recovery, and decreasing the latency by which these recoveries can be effected.
+The protocol will be designed so that local recovery can be based on forward error correction (FEC) and/or (non-persistent) retransmission.
+The initial focus will be on retransmission, but at least one FEC scheme will be included in order to exercise the protocol mechanisms for selecting FEC and a specific FEC scheme.

-* Local measurement.
-To properly parameterize the LOOPS algorithms (e.g., RTO, FEC rate) and to trigger state transitions, measurements are continuously performed of the path segment between the tunnel endpoints.
+* Local measurement: To properly parameterize the LOOPS algorithms (e.g., RTO, FEC rate) and to trigger state transitions, measurements are continuously performed of the path segment between the tunnel endpoints.

-* Interaction with end-to-end congestion control.
-Based on configuration and measurement information, losses can possibly be categorized into congestion and non-congestion losses.
-As well as CE events on the path, the losses that cannot be positively identified as non-congestion losses are relayed as congestion events to the end-to-end congestion control; initially, LOOPS will focus on the use of ECN for this and therefore only supports ECN-enabled end-to-end flows.
+* Interaction with end-to-end congestion control:  Based on configuration and measurement information, losses can possibly be categorized into congestion and non-congestion losses.
+As well as Congestion Experienced (CE) events on the path, the losses that cannot be positively identified as non-congestion losses are relayed as congestion events to the end-to-end congestion control.
+Initially, LOOPS will focus on the use of ECN for this and therefore only supports ECN-enabled end-to-end flows.
 Circuit breakers (RFC 8084) will be employed on the LOOPS tunnel to further protect against congestion collapse.

 The LOOPS protocol will need to run embedded into a tunneling protocol.
-Initially, this will be Geneve (NVO3).
-To enable the future addition of further encapsulations, LOOPS will be defined with a separation in mind between a generic information model level, and a set of protocol bindings that will start out as the Geneve embedding.
+Initially, this will be Geneve (Generic Network Virtualization Encapsulation, NVO3 WG).
+To facilitate future support of further encapsulations, LOOPS will be defined with a separation in mind between a generic information model level, and a set of protocol bindings that will start out as the Geneve embedding.